-How to Recover Quickly From Gum Grafting Surgery
+How I Recovered Quickly From Gum Grafting Surgery

 Getting Gum Grafting Surgery

 When I first discovered that I needed gum grafting surgery, I was horrified.
 I needed to get a series of these procedures done, and to make the most of my dental insurance coverage, I needed to get the first gum grafting surgery before the end of the year.
 My surgery was scheduled for December 19th, and I had a big, four-day event to go to starting on the 28th.

 Some of the potential ramifications of gum grafting surgery include: